nevisa-team/nevisa-doc/README_EN.md

 ```
 POST: https://api.persianspeech.com/file/terminate-task
 ```
-Using this API, you can cancel your audio conversion operation. for this, you need the “**task_id**” value that you got from the response of the File Recognition API.
+Using this API, you can cancel your audio conversion operation.
+For this, you need the “**task_id**” value that you got from the response of the File Recognition API.
-Also, for this API, you must place your **auth-token** value in the **header** of your request as follows:
+Also, for this API, you must place your **auth-token** value in the **header** of your request as below:

 ```
 {'Authorization': "Token <auth-token>"}